Shoaib Malik: Batting

+Bowling

+Malik is primarily an off-break spinner who early in his career modeled his technique on Saqlain Mushtaq, Pakistan’s legendary off-spinner.
+His action, especially in the beginning, was a near mirror of Saqlain’s.

+In May 2001, Malik's bowling action was inspected.
+The PCB group of bowling advisers concluded that his stock off-spinner was legal, although his delivery going the other way was not.
+He was encouraged to concentrate on his off-spin and to practice bowling his other delivery without bending his arm.
+In October 2004, Malik was reported to the International Cricket Council (ICC) for having a "potentially flawed bowling action"; eight months later, his action was cleared.

+Post-retirement

 Business

 In 2021 he turned to entrepreneurship by launching his own signature perfume, All Rounder.

 Acting

 He made his acting debut in 2022 with cameo appearances in the webseries Baarwan Khiladi and in the movie Chakkar, and expects to get more seriously involved in the field in the near future.

 Hosting

 While he has appeared on different TV shows over the years, mainly as a cricket analyst, in 2022 he himself became a host through ARY Digital's The Ultimate Muqabla, an adventure-action reality game show with the contestants being celebrities performing different thrilling tasks in Thailand.

 Later in the same year, through the OTT platform UrduFlix, he launched The Mirza Malik Show, with his wife Sania Mirza as the co-host, where they interview celebrities.